 The result from the research was originally presented at the Experimental Biology 2011 meeting for the American Society for Nutrition.

 Another study by the University of Michigan found similar test results.
-In their 90-day study, rat with 2% of diet being blueberry-enriched powder had less abdominal fat, less low triglycerides, and lower cholesterol after the trial (18).
+In their 90-day study, a rat with 2% of the diet being blueberry-enriched powder had less abdominal fat, less low triglycerides, and lower cholesterol after the trial (18).

 On top of that, they saw an improvement in fasting glucose and insulin sensitivity, two important measures of how well the body uses glucose for energy.